Cocker (album)

-Cocker is the tenth studio album by Joe Cocker, released in April 1986, his second on Capitol label.
-It features hit singles "You Can Leave Your Hat On" and "Don't You Love Me Anymore", the first made popular after its use in the famous striptease scene in the film 9½ Weeks.
+Cocker is the tenth studio album by English singer Joe Cocker, released in April 1986, his second on Capitol label.
+It features hit singles "You Can Leave Your Hat On" and "Don't You Love Me Anymore", the former made popular after its use in the famous striptease scene in the film 9½ Weeks.
 Released as a single, Cocker's version of the song peaked at No. 35 on Billboard Hot Mainstream Rock Tracks.
 The album also features rendition of Marvin Gaye's "Inner City Blues", a Motown legend's classic lament to urban decay.

 The album is dedicated to Joe Cocker's mother, Marjorie (Madge) Cocker, who died during the time period of the recording sessions.